 After the leaders of the Islamic State die—usually killed by their foes—short biographies tend to be circulated on internet forums that favour the group.
 One such obituary—with the above picture—was disseminated for Mustafa Ramadan Darwish (Abu Muhammad al-Lubnani), and is reproduced below with some editions to transliteration and some interesting sections highlighted in bold.
-Darwish was the first leader of the Islamic State’s military portfolio and the second overall deputy (between September 2004 and the summer of 2005) to the movement’s founder, Ahmad al-Khalayleh (Abu Musab al-Zarqawi).
+Darwish was the first leader of the Islamic State’s military portfolio and the second overall deputy (between September 2004 and early 2005) to the movement’s founder, Ahmad al-Khalayleh (Abu Musab al-Zarqawi).
 One of the most interesting parts of Darwish’s profile is its addition of details on the jihadi networks linked to al-Qaeda and the first generation of the Islamic State that were operating in Iraq in the final years of Saddam Husayn’s rule, a topic touched on in other biographies of Islamic State leaders.

 Shaykh Abu Muhammad al-Lubnani, [whose real name was] Mustafa Ramadan, was one of the founders of Jama’at al-Tawhid wal-Jihad.
 He was from Majdal Anjar [in Bekaa, Lebanon] and had five children.
 His roots went back to Diyarbakir in Turkey, while his mother was from Aleppo.
 He was always spoke quietly, politely, and with great precision.
 Once you see him, you feel like you have known him for a long time even though you have never met before.